 Career Technical Education is an integral part of Wilson County Schools.
 Each high school offers a variety of programs.
 There are 121 different courses being taught by 82 dedicated teachers with 11 Industry Certification available to students.
 Instructors and their students are also involved in Career Technical Student Organizations (CTSO) that are affiliated with their respective State and National Organizations.
 Each year our student organizations are ranked as some of the best in the State with consistent State and National contest winners.

-LHS Criminal Justice
+WHS Criminal Justice